-\ Each school that includes middle grades will offer at least one high school mathematics course for which students may earn high school credit.
+Each school that includes middle grades will offer at least one high school mathematics course for which students may earn high school credit.
 To earn high school credit for Algebra 1, a middle grades student must take the Algebra 1 statewide, standardized assessment and pass the course.
 In addition, a student's performance on the Algebra 1 EOC assessment constitutes 30 percent of the student's final course grade.
 To earn high school credit for the Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final grade and earn a passing grade in the course.
+Students taking Algebra or Geometry will not participate in the grade level FSA Mathematics assessment.